13 Best Fast-Food Burgers, According to Chefs

-When you think of high-end, award-winning chefs, it's easy to imagine every meal they eat is a multiple-course affair served on the finest china, but after feeding hundreds of people a night, most chefs crave simplicity and speed.
-Enter fast food burgers, beloved by millions, including top chefs around the country.
+When you think of high-end, award-winning chefs, it's easy to imagine every meal they eat is a multiple-course affair served on the finest china.
+However, after feeding hundreds of people a night, many chefs crave the simplicity and speed of fast-food burgers, and they all have the one they crown the best.

 Wendy's Junior Bacon Cheeseburger

 "As for fast food, it would have to be Wendy's junior bacon cheeseburger," says James Beard nominated Chef Douglass Williams, owner of Mida and Apizza in Boston.
 "More than just eating it, I have so many memories of making it, the touch of the bun, the pride that I took in making it, and understanding its simplicity.
 I can talk about this burger and just smile!"

 Executive chef David Standridge, who was awarded two Michelin stars with Joel Robuchon and now heads up the award-winning Shipwright's Daughter in Mystic, Conn., heads for his burger fix at Shake Shack.
 The chef told us, "No contest.
 It's the Smoke Shack Burger from Shake Shack.
 It's super bacon-y, and the potato bun just puts it over the top.
 Plus, you can get a side of Chicago-style hot dogs!"